How We Used Reverse Engineering to Confirm Patent Infringement?

 Element to be shown – a semiconductor wafer substrate defining a region containing electronic devices, wherein the thickness of the region is in the range of 200-300 nm.

-The analysis of the chip disclosed has a region which contained electronic components with a thickness in the range of 200 nm to 300 nm (i.e. 269.9 nm).
+The analysis of the chip disclosed has a region that contained electronic components with a thickness in the range of 200 nm to 300 nm (i.e. 269.9 nm).